sowmyabclk/Online-Grocery-Store/README.md

-					 ### My Mart - Grocery Store
+					 ### My Mart

+### Description
-### Description:The Website for Grocery Shopping , where in an user can search and find necessary information about any grocery item, can proceed to checkout to buy products.
+The Website for Grocery Shopping , where in an user can search and find necessary information about any grocery item, can proceed to checkout to buy products.

-Web Technologies Used : HTML, CSS, ReactJS, ExpressJS, NodeJS
+### Web Technologies Used
+HTML, CSS, ReactJS, ExpressJS, NodeJS

 ### How to Run the Project